-Please note that REAL is not an insurance company.
-We are the administrator of the REAL Consumer Code.
+Please note that RECC is not an insurance company.
+We are the administrator of the Renewable Energy Consumer Code.
 You will not be covered by insurance unless your installer has registered your installation with an insurance company or other provider.
 If you are in any doubt about this you should check with your installer.

 It is important that small-scale generation equipment is specified, installed and maintained correctly, not only for you as an individual consumer, of course, but also for the development of the renewable energy sector at large.
 Bad experiences will damage the reputation and credibility of the sector.

 To ensure you have a good experience, you must know what to look out for.
 Of course most consumers are not technical experts, and nor do you need to be.
 But you do need accurate information and enough time to understand what it is you are buying.
 You must be clear about what your expectations are, and you should know the extent to which the generator(s) you are considering are capable of meeting them.
 In particular you should be clear about the typical price range and likely performance of the generator, and what this is likely to deliver for you in financial terms.

 We recommend that you obtain at least three separate quotations before signing a contact.
 You should feel free to discuss any quotations you have received with your family and friends, and compare them with information available from third party sources.
 (The Government funds the Energy Saving Trust to provide objective, accurate information to consumers.
 You can find it here.

 You may want to save the planet, save yourself money, enjoy the idea of generating your own electricity or heat or just show your neighbours how green you are.
 More likely it will be a combination of some or all of these.
 The bullet points below give you some things to consider.
 Broadly speaking, you will save more CO² emissions the higher up the list you plan to be.